tonykung06/git-commands/README.md

 To force push to feature branch, never do this on master branch unless you know what you are doing,
 - `git push --force origin <feature branch>`

+To fix line break on different OS
+- `git config --global core.autocrlf input`, used on linux and os x, Changes CR/LF to LF on commit
+- `git config --global core.autocrlf true`, used on Windows, Changes LF to CR/LF on checkout and converts back to LF on commit

+To pick a message and merge to a branch
+- `git cherry-pick --edit <git commit hash>`
+- `git cherry-pick --no-commit <git commit hash 1> <git commit hash 2>`, pull in changes from those two commits and put in staged area
+- `git cherry-pick -x <git commit hash>`, include the source commit hash in the commit message of the new commit

+Working with submodules
+- `git submodule add <repo url>`
+- `cat .gitmodules`
+- `git submodule init && git submodule update`